hcss-utils/tt-weights/README.rst

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Also, keep in mind that you have to put original raw files from GDrive into ``data/raw/``.

 Installation
 ^^^^^^^^^^^^